DENV-lineages/denv-lineages.github.io/_pages/descriptions.md

 ---

 These are the descriptions of the current state of officially designated lineages.
-Clicking on each link takes you to a nextstrain build of genomes in the current data pull.
+Clicking on each link takes you to a nextstrain build of genomes in the current data pull (COMING SOON).

 Please don't worry if you don't see your exact sequence in the build: it may not have been released on genbank until after the current build, or it may have been downsampled out because there are lots of sequences already from that location.